-It’s critical that Nests never block pedestrian right-of-way and/or any access points (doors, ramps, stairs, gates, etc.).
+It’s critical that nests never block pedestrian right-of-way and/or any access points (i.e. doors, ramps, stairs, gates, etc.).

 You’ll see a map with circular icons, each containing a number.
-The icons mark the locations of Nests and the numbers represent the number of vehicles available to be released in each specific Nest.
-Once a Nest is full, it will no longer appear on the map.
+These icons mark the locations of nests, and the numbers represent the number of vehicles available to be released in each specific nest.
+Once a nest is full, it will no longer appear on the map.

 Selecting a Nest

 When you’ve selected a nest, tap its icon.
 Three options will appear: Navigate to Nest, Nests Details, and Release.